-- suitable accounting policies are selected and then applied consistently; - judgments and estimates are reasonable and prudent; - applicable accounting standards are followed; and - the consolidated financial statements are prepared on the going concern basis unless it is inappropriate to presume that the Group will continue in business.
+- suitable accounting policies are selected and then applied consistently; - judgments and estimates are reasonable and prudent; - applicable accounting standards are followed; and - the consolidated financial statements are prepared on the going concern basis.

 The Management Board is responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the consolidated financial position of the Group and must also ensure that the consolidated financial statements comply with the Croatian Accounting Act in force.
 The Management Board is also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.